dada-lang/dada/book/src/goals.md

 Like Java or Python, Dada encourages programmers just to think about the *values* they are working with.
 Dada doesn't have pointer types like `*` or `&` nor a "dereference" operator like `*`.
 Even though Dada doesn't require a GC, it's meant to encourage familiar, GC-like patterns.
 If you were to remove all of Dada's sharing and ownership annotations, the result should be a program that could run just fine with a GC, with the expected semantics.

-## RAII is for freeing memory, not side effects
+## RAII is for releasing resources, not side effects

 Dada has destructors, but they are not expected to have side-effects apart from releasing resources.
 The Dada compiler is always free to drop values even before the variable that owns them has gone out of scope.
+So, things like freeing memory, closing files, database handles, and sockets?
+Perfect.
+Printing data onto the console or sending a message over the wire?
+Not so good.

 ## Sharing xor mutability